Install Export to Azure Data Lake add-in

 - Sign in to LCS and navigate to your environment.

 - On the Environment page, select the Environment add-ins tab.
 If Export Data Lake appears in the list, the Data Lake add-in is already installed, and you can skip the rest of this procedure.
 Otherwise, complete the remaining steps.

 - Select Install a new add-in, and in the dialog box, select Export to Data lake.
 If Export to data lake isn't listed, the feature might not be available for your environment at this time.

 - In the Setup add-in dialog box, enter the required information.
 To answer the questions, you must already have a storage account.
 If you don't already have a storage account, create one, or ask your admin to create one on your behalf.

 - Accept the terms of the offer by selecting the check box, and then select Install.

 The system installs and configures the data lake for the environment.
 This operation might take a few minutes.
-After installation and configuration are complete, you should see Azure Data Lake listed on the Environment page, and the status should be Installed.
+After installation and configuration are completed, Export to Data Lake should be listed on the Environment page, and the status should be Installed.
 If a different status is shown, see the "Troubleshooting" section that follows.

 Add-in installation isn't completed within a few minutes